jon004/packethero-2.0/README.md

 CHANGE THESE VALUES BEFORE RUNNING THE SERVER SINCE THIS DOCUMENT IS PUBLIC (only numbers and letters)

-You're able to add, remove, or modify this array of tokens without breaking the code.
+You're able to modify this array of tokens without breaking the code.

 IF the code does break after modifing these values, the following link can help you fix it